 - A female employee has been constantly sexually harassed by a male supervisor and no longer feels comfortable at her job.
 The harassment has taken the form of lewd comments, suggestive remarks, catcalling, and suggestions that she got her job because she had a relationship with the boss.
 This could form the basis of a hostile work environment claim based on gender discrimination.

 - A male employee stands up for her, and the supervisor begins assigning him undesirable shifts, calling him names, and making jokes about his relationships with women.
 This could constitute a hostile work environment created in retaliation for opposing gender-based harassment.

-What should I do if I am being harassed?
+What should you do if you're being harassed?

-How do I prove a hostile work environment claim?
+How do you prove a hostile work environment claim?

 If the victim proves that harassment occurred, the fact finder must evaluate whether the harasser was acting as an agent of the company, whether the company knew about or supported the harassment, and what the company did to prevent harassment.
 Such facts are relevant to whether it is appropriate to hold the employer responsible for the unlawful harassment (rather than blaming the individual harassing actors).

 What remedies are available?